amolkharche13/stackstate-docs/setup/upgrade-stackstate/migrate-from-6.md

 ## Install and configure SUSE Observability

 This is where the 2 options are different.
-Follow the instructions for one of the two.
+Follow the instructions for your preferred scenario.

 {% tabs %}
 {% tab title="Replace StackState" %}